archanaraj-m/k8s/teamstasks/complet-cicd.md

 * To setup Gradle Goto - Manage Jenkins -> Global Tool Configuration -> Gradle

-* Click on Add Grdle and then enter name default.
+* Click on Add Grdle/maven and then enter name default.

 * After that click on the checkbox - Install Automatically and from the drop down Install from Gradle.org select latest version.
 * Now We are not installing any plugins for jenkins,we have completed the jenkins and jenkins plugin setup.
+* Next connect to the jenkins instance in CLI in that alredy jenkins user created so we have to give sudoers permission to that jenkins user, after that connected with user

-6. Install Docker on jenkinsserver:
+1. Install Docker on jenkinsserver:
 * Now we need to install Docker on jenkinsserver since we need to push our docker image to DockerHub.
 * Install Docker:
 Use the following command to install the Docker